vonNord/EasyEx/README.md

     ```
     This file should perhaps be called the action creator file, since the only thing in here is the toggleRain Action-creator function.

     The toggleRain function returns an object that only has one property; a property named "type" that has an enum value as its type.
-And can therfor not be anything else than exactly that enum value(!)
+And can therfore not be anything else than exactly that enum value(!)

-    These action creator functions have many vriants, and in the other examples in this series I will look into variations of them.
+    These action creator functions have many variants, and in the other examples in this series I will investigate variations of them.
 You will often find that you have some data in such an event.
 This data is often refered to as the "payload" and are inserted into the return object.

     If you have any need to call a rest service, you would do it here.
 You can see this function being called in LeftComp’s mapDispatchToProps.